suv-900/arctic/README.md

-# arctic
+# Arctic
-Arctic-a clone of netflix's backend
+Arctic - a clone of Netflix's backend

 Progress...
-1.User Auth✅
+1. User Auth ✅
-2.Client check servers connection✅
+2. Client check servers connection ✅
-3.Check for username(unique) availibility(backend done..client rendering left)
+3. Check for username (unique) availability (backend done...client rendering left)
-4.Ask for server connection consequently if the server is offline 5.JWT✅
+4. Ask for server connection consequently if the server is offline
-6.Netflix Home page...(pending)
+5. JWT ✅
+6. Netflix Home page... (pending)

-i keep figuring out features i want to add so might add a lot more :
+I keep figuring out features I want to add, so there might be a lot more:)